Azure-Samples/app-templates-integration-services/README.md

 This is a sample integration app template that walks through setting up API Management policy for sending data to Azure Service Bus.
 The API Management uses Managed Identity to access the Service Bus REST APIs.
 A Function is triggered when a message is queued in Service Bus, and it will write message data to Cosmos DB.
 The Function App uses Managed Identity to get access to Service Bus.
 This is a typical integration scenario leveraging APIs.

-> Refer to the [App Templates](https://github.com/microsoft/App-Templates) repo Readme for more samples that are compatible with [AzureAccelerators](https://github.com/Azure/azure-dev/).
+> Refer to the [App Templates](https://github.com/microsoft/App-Templates) repo Readme for more samples that are compatible with [Azure Developer CLI (azd)](https://github.com/Azure/azure-dev/)

 ## Architecture
 Below architecture is deployed in this demonstration.